pekempy/EncoraPlexProvider/README.md

 ### Agent not appearing in Plex
 - Ensure the agent is running (`npm start`)
 - Check that the URL is correct and accessible from your Plex server
-- Verify firewall settings allow connections to port 3000
+- Verify firewall settings allow connections to port 3000 (IF hosted on a machine remote from your server)

 ### No metadata appearing
 - Check the console logs for API errors